 As time went by and the burial ground became busier, conscious that they weren’t getting any younger, Jo and Peter looked to their son Tom who lived nearby with his wife and young family.
 “It was make your mind up time, and he decided that he would take it all on one day, so he and Lorna came home with their sons to live and work.
 They moved into their own part of the large farmhouse, and Tom joined Jo working daily at the burial ground.
 He took over the grave digging from his parents, a welcome relief for the couple in their sixties after many wet and muddy experiences ‘up top’ preparing graves, and he attends every funeral alongside Jo.
 A former DJ, he also takes charge of playing any CDs.

 Obviously, before too long the same ‘when I pop off’ question about providing undertaking services came up again, but, unlike his father, Tom was happy to try it.
 “Why not?” he said.
-That was enough for Jo, and within no time at all some barn space close to the farmhouse had been converted into suitable premises and they had acquired a nine seater Peugeot Expert.
+That was enough for Jo, and within no time at all some barn space close to the farmhouse had been converted into suitable premises and they had acquired a suitable vehicle.
 Tom removed the two back rows of seats and built a shelf with rollers that a coffin could sit neatly on top of, with space underneath for the stretcher that is used for collecting people.
 The next family who asked the ‘popping off’ question were told yes, and Higher Ground Family Funerals was born.

-By the time we visited, in September 2016, Jo and Tom had already carried out almost eighty funerals without really advertising their service at all.
+By the time we first visited, in September 2016, Jo and Tom had already carried out almost eighty funerals without really advertising their service at all.
 If someone calls them because a relative has just died, or knowing that time is short for someone, Jo asks whether they have decided on a funeral director, and if the answer is no she advises them that she and Tom can help them if they wish.
 Most people see the obvious advantage of this and Jo and Tom have got used to going out in the middle of the night or finding their way to hospital mortuaries to collect people who have died.

 For families choosing a burial at Higher Ground Meadow, having just one person to deal with throughout the whole process must be an immense relief.
-Word of mouth has spread about HGFF, and Jo and Tom have also organised a number of cremations, (which has opened Jo’s eyes to the bizarre world of doctors refusing to travel less than ten miles to see a body, something which incenses her!)
+Word of mouth has spread about HGFF, and Jo and Tom have also organised a number of cremations, (which has opened Jo’s eyes to the bizarre world of doctors refusing to travel further than ten miles to see a body, something which incenses her!)
 Nonetheless, the undertaking side of her work has added yet another layer of job satisfaction to an already fulfilling existence, as Jo gets to know much more about each family they help.
 “It is such a privilege to be able to assist them to have just the type of service that they want, the thank you letters and e-mails are so special,” she says.

 And they are.
 Over and over, in cards and letters and e-mails from families, relief and gratitude is expressed for the patience, thoughtfulness and humane approach with which Jo and Tom have both helped them with the arrangements and cared for the person who died.

 The building where people are looked after prior to the funeral is just across the garden in sight of the farmhouse kitchen window, and has been designed to make families feel confortable and at home.
 The timber clad barn has been converted to provide a light and comfortable sitting room (where the funeral arrangements can be made, or where families can spend time if they are visiting their dead person), an adjacent room with sofas and chairs which is used for visiting the person and a toilet and kitchen for families to use.
-Further back is the spotless mortuary area, fully equipped with refrigeration space for eight people and everything that Jo and her daughter in law need to care for bodies.
+Further back is the spotless mortuary area, fully equipped with refrigeration space for eight people and everything that Jo and Lorna, her daughter in law, need to care for bodies.

 They don’t embalm.
 “It’s horrible.
 I wouldn’t want it done to me and all the families that I deal with don’t want it, especially when it’s explained what it is.”
 Nor do they stitch mouths together, or put plastic caps under eyelids.
 Jo tells families this, and invariably people are pleased.
 Instead, she and Lorna take care in making the deceased look as nice as they can naturally for their families.
 “Lorna has better eye-sight than me when it comes to using a razor or applying some make-up,” says Jo.
 Every body is laid on a thick calico sheet before being placed in their coffin, Jo prefers the cream colour material against the skin rather than white, and those who are not dressed in their own clothes will be laid to rest in a simple cotton gown.